Earnest Money Basics

-As a general rule, however, the deposit is typically forfeited if the buyer doesn't perform under the terms of the contract, such as having the property appraised in a timely manner or if he simply gets cold feet and wants to cancel the contract.
+As a general rule, however, the deposit is typically forfeited if the buyer doesn't perform under the terms of the contract, such as having the property appraised in a timely manner or if they simply get cold feet and want to cancel the contract.

-Everyone involved in a real estate transaction should be familiar with his state's rules regarding the handling of earnest money, particularly in the event of a failed transaction.
+Everyone involved in a real estate transaction should be familiar with their state's rules regarding the handling of earnest money, particularly in the event of a failed transaction.

 When You Have Competition

 Remember, an escrow account is no different from your personal bank account when it comes to paying interest.
-For the most part, any interest earned should be negligible because the money won't be on deposit for an extended period of time.
+For the most part, any interest earned should be negligible because the money won't be on deposit for an extended period.
 Even so, that interest is taxable to the buyer as income.

 Earnest Money in Investment Situations

-Real estate investment involves a number of strategies, and each strategy has unique characteristics.
-Some are better if the investor can keep his earnest money deposit to a minimum.
+Real estate investments involve several strategies, and each strategy has unique characteristics.
+Some of these strategies work better if the investor can keep their earnest money deposit to a minimum.
 Of course, this has a lot to do with the game plan the seller has in place.